-What does it take to create a DSLR Underwater Housing?
+What does it take to create a DSLR Underwater Camera Housing?

-The first things one must realize regarding using DSLR’s underwater, is that they are fairly complex and large devices, with many different controls of various types – buttons, levers, rotating dials and more.
+DSLR underwater housings are complex and large devices.
+They feature many controls of various types – buttons, levers, rotating dials and more.

 Also, DSLR’s are divided into 2 parts – body and lens.